nipy/nipype/doc/users/index.rst

 ~~~~~~

 This is the machinery that runs the pipeline.
 Controls the setup
-and execution of the pipeline. the current Engine uses
+and execution of the pipeline.
+The current Engine uses
 `NetworkX <http://networkx.lanl.gov/>`_